supabase/auth/README.md

 `SECURITY_CAPTCHA_PROVIDER` - `string`

-for now the only option supported is: `hcaptcha`
+for now the only options supported are: `hcaptcha` and `turnstile`

 - `SECURITY_CAPTCHA_SECRET` - `string`
 - `SECURITY_CAPTCHA_TIMEOUT` - `string`

-Retrieve from hcaptcha account
+Retrieve from hcaptcha or turnstile account

 ### Reauthentication